masgalascharles/Dream-Journal-Analyzer/README.md

 # Dream-Journal-Analyzer
 I have been writing down my dreams every morning for the past months.
 I got the idea to analyze my dream journal to see frequent patterns over time.
 I used cosine similarity and agglomerative clustering, plus `llama-3.3-70b-versatile` to name the clusters.\
-**FOR PRIVACY REASONS, I HAVE NOT INCLUDED MY PERSONAL DREAM JOURNAL ON THIS REPOSITORY.
-A SAMPLE DATASET HAS BEEN PROVIDED**
+**FOR PRIVACY REASONS, I HAVE NOT INCLUDED MY PERSONAL DREAM JOURNAL IN THIS REPOSITORY.
+A SAMPLE DATASET HAS BEEN PROVIDED.**

 ## Dataset Format
 dreams/\